fishing for catfish

 off road adventure on wheels

-Drift rigs are an important tool for increasing your chances of catching channel cats.
+Drift rigs are important for increasing your chances of catching channel cats.
 These rigs are ideal for casting long distances, allowing you to place your bait exactly where you need it.
 Using lead shots in drift rigs enhances bait movement, making channeling cats in light to moderate currents more enticing.

 This is especially effective in shallow flats, where these fish often feed.